bfix/plumber/README.md

 #### `/mnt/plumb/rules`

-* Reading from this file returns the current ruleset.
+* Reading from this file returns the current list of rules.

-* Writing to this file creates a new ruleset.
+* Writing to this file creates a new list of rules.

-* Appending to this file adds new rules to the ruleset.
+* Appending to this file adds new text to the rules file.
 Appending invalid data may break the `plumber` logic.

 #### `/mnt/plumb/send`